 Research conducted by Caithness Windfarm Information Forum (CWIF) found that over the last five years, the average number of wind turbines fires was 25.4.
 Other researchers feel the number of cases of turbine fires is significantly underestimated based on the fact that there is no required reporting for turbine fires.
 Also, in the case of official reports, the reports can be incomplete, biased, or contain non-publicly available data.
 In a previous report, the Telegraph and Renewables UK both have estimated that 91 percent of wind turbine fires go unreported.
 With the average cost of a wind turbine fire at $4.5M, the annual financial impact could be anywhere from $114.3M to $1.35B.

 Wind turbine fires are most likely to occur in the nacelle.
 Components within the nacelle are combustible and vulnerable to fire.
 Highly flammable materials like the hydraulic and transformer oil and plastics are located near electrical wiring and equipment.
 If an ignition source is introduced, a fire can start quickly and spread.
 Another area of concern in a turbine is the base of the tower.
-This area contains electrical monitoring equipment, which under the right circumstances, a failure can happen, leading to a fire.
+This area contains electrical monitoring equipment, which under the right circumstances, can catch fire after a failure.

 For a fire to start, you need an ignition source.
-The number one cause of wind turbines fires is lightning strikes.
+The number one cause of wind turbine fires is lightning strikes.
 Other causes are electrical or mechanical malfunctions and human error.
 These include:

 When dealing with fire risk factors, both the age of the turbine and geographic location can play a role.
 As fleets of wind turbines are getting closer to reaching the end of their lifespan, they pose a higher risk due to the aging components, wiring, etc. The geographic location can also have an impact.
 In areas with warmer and drier climates, cables, transformers, nacelle components, and the control cabinet are more susceptible to deterioration due to the temperature.
 All wind turbines should be on a strict routine maintenance schedule to ensure all components are in good working condition.